chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

   component: Avatar,
   tags: ['autodocs'],
 + parameters: {
-+   componentSubtitle:
++   docs: {
-+     'Displays an image that represents a user or organization',
++      subtitle: 'Displays an image that represents a user or organization',
++    },
 + },
   /*
    * More on Storybook argTypes at: